Panama Canal: US control and handover to Panama, 1914–1999

-By the 1930s, water supply became an issue for the canal, prompting construction of the Madden Dam across the Chagres River above Gatun Lake.
+The Canal began operations on 15 August, 1914.
+A few months later the inauguration ceremonies of the exposition occurred in San Francisco in what was called the Panama-Pacific International Exposition.
+The start of the ceremony of the day was described:At precisely noon, President Wilson pressed a gold telegraph key in Washington D.C. sending a signal three thousand miles from New Jersey to an antenna atop the Tower of Jewels.
+The great doors to the exhibition palaces swung open and water flowed from the Fountain of Energy.
+Cannons boomed and the crowd cheered.
+The city’s return from the devastation of 1906 was complete and her grandest celebration had begun!By the 1930s, water supply became an issue for the canal, prompting construction of the Madden Dam across the Chagres River above Gatun Lake.
 Completed in 1935, the dam created Madden Lake (later Lake Alajuela), which provides additional water storage for the canal.
 In 1939, construction began on a further major improvement: a new set of locks large enough to carry the larger warships that the United States was building at the time and planned to continue building.
 The work proceeded for several years, and significant excavation was carried out on the new approach channels, but the project was canceled after World War II.

 After World War II, US control of the canal and the Canal Zone surrounding it became contentious; relations between Panama and the United States became increasingly tense.
 Many Panamanians felt that the Zone rightfully belonged to Panama; student protests were met by the fencing-in of the zone and an increased military presence there.
 Demands for the United States to hand over the canal to Panama increased after the Suez Crisis in 1956, when the United States used financial and diplomatic pressure to force France and the UK to abandon their attempt to retake control of the Suez Canal, previously nationalized by the Nasser regime in Egypt.
 Panamanian unrest culminated in riots on Martyr's Day, 9 January 1964, when about 20 Panamanians and 3–5 US soldiers were killed.

 A decade later, in 1974, negotiations toward a settlement began and resulted in the Torrijos–Carter Treaties.
 On 7 September 1977, the treaty was signed by President of the United States Jimmy Carter and Omar Torrijos, de facto leader of Panama.
 This mobilized the process of granting the Panamanians free control of the canal so long as Panama signed a treaty guaranteeing the permanent neutrality of the canal.
 The treaty led to full Panamanian control effective at noon on 31 December 1999, and the Panama Canal Authority (ACP) assumed command of the waterway.
 The Panama Canal remains one of the chief revenue sources for Panama.